The Leak of Medical Information

 Truth, False Privacy and Libel

 Unlike libel, in privacy claims the question of whether the information is true or false it is not normally relevant to the issue of liability.
-The critical issue will generally be whether there has been an unjustified interference with your ECHR Article 8 rights.
-Where the information is false there may also be a concurrent claim for libel if the publication of it is likely to cause others to think less of you or shun you (and you have suffered serious reputational harm).
+The critical issue will generally be whether there has been an unjustified interference with your private life.
+Where the information is false there may also be a concurrent claim for defamation if the publication of it is likely to cause others to think less of you or shun you (and you have suffered serious reputational harm).